fmalmeida/MpGAP/docs/manual.rst

 Long reads assembly polishing parameters (also used for hybrid strategy 2)
 --------------------------------------------------------------------------

-Long reads only assemblies can also be polished with Nanopolish or Racon+Medaka tools for nanopore reads and Arrow for Pacbio reads.
+Long reads only assemblies can also be polished with Nanopolish or Racon+Medaka tools for nanopore reads and gcpp for Pacbio reads.
 For that, users must properly set the parameters. given below.

 .. note::